 Low F: Length – 95cm (Range: C3-F5)

-In addition to these, there is also the koudi, which usually comes in D or G. Merely a few inches long with no holes except for the blowing hole and its two ends (an additional few holes may be found in longer models), the koudi’s pitch is mainly altered by adjusting the amount of hole covered by the musician’s thumbs.
-The resultant sound is extremely high in pitch, bright and piercing.
+In addition to these, there is the koudi, and koudis usually come in D or G. Merely a few inches long with no holes except for the blowing hole and its two ends (an additional few holes may be found in longer models), the koudi’s pitch is mainly altered by adjusting the amount of hole covered by the musician’s thumbs.
+The resultant sound is extremely high in pitch, bright but piercing.

 Since different dizis possess different keys, a musician typically owns many dizis to allow for playing across multiple keys.
 As most traditional repertoire belong to the keys of D or G, beginner students are encouraged to first learn how to play the D key qudi and the G key bangdi.
 With time, other dizis can be used, especially in alternative repertoire.